 Brandon is a colorist extraordinaire.
 This makes sense, since he was born in arguably the most colorful town in the lower 48: New Orleans.
 The first film he graded premiered at SXSW in 2009; since then he's colored over 60 films, more than 150 TV episodes, the Netflix film Blue Miracle, tons of commercials and now even some TikToks.
 In 2020, Brandon colored the PBS Frontline winner of Gotham Award for Best Documentary A Thousand Cuts.
 Brandon is a proud dogfather of failed service dog Charlie, and his favorite pastimes are hiking with, cooking with, and hanging out with his wife.
 Swoon-worthy, right?
 His childhood dream was to be an architect; it’s our good fortune that he figured out how to build things with the spectrum.
 Brandon is unapologetic about his favorite cocktail, the El Jefe, which combines many, many items you rarely see together.
 It’s very colorful.
 And so we have come full circle.

 Kagan grew up in the woods of southwestern New Hampshire and then got down to the business of becoming a Renaissance Man.
 First stop was University of New Hampshire, where he majored in Communication and Classics.
 Then it was on to the New England Institute of Art in Boston for another degree in Digital Video Editing.
-Following an internship he was hired as a Flame/VFX assistant n a Boston shop, and four years ago he graced our doorstep.
+Following an internship, he was hired as a Flame/VFX assistant in Boston, and four years ago he graced our doorstep.
 It was worth the wait.
-Kagan finds something new to enjoy about each project even if the concept is the same, and his rich tapestry of life experience brings unique perspective and creativity.
-Kagan’s last big trip was to Norway, also his next big trip.
+Kagan finds something new to enjoy about each project and his rich tapestry of life experience brings unique perspective and creativity.
+Kagan’s last big trip was to Norway, which is also going to be his next big trip.
 He is interested in the possibility of life among the stars; in fact when he was seven he wanted to be Ambassador of Extraterrestrial Life.
 We’d hate to lose him but we get it.
 He has a Redbone Coonhound named Luther who takes him on hikes.
 There just seems to be no end to this guy’s well-roundedness.

 Cory honed his color grading career at many renowned LA post facilities, among them were 525Studios, R!OT, EFILM, New Hat, Encore Hollywood, and The Mill LA.
 He eventually found his way back to his hometown, Austin, TX.
 Cory is a pro now, but he generously credits his mentors who helped shape his views and grading approaches.
 He especially loves the creative collaboration that clients bring to the color bay.
 Cory is an inventor, podcaster, and mountain biker.
 When he’s not hiking trails with his family or researching health science, he’s working on acrylic and mixed media paintings.
 Bringing color into a tangible form you can touch.

 Aaron is the guy that keeps our machine running, literally.
 He’s the network expert, wiring guru and makes sure all your footage is still on the server.
-He’s a native Austinite, and while he enjoyed working remotely in his pajama’s, drinking Mr. Pibb, Aaron does get outside every once in a while to enjoy nature, ride bikes and or even photograph interesting subjects.
+He’s a native Austinite, and while he enjoyed working remotely in his pajamas and drinking Mr. Pibb, Aaron does get outside every once in a while to enjoy nature, ride bikes, and even photograph interesting subjects.
 Like many, he had dreams of being an astronaut when he grew up, but lucky for us, Aaron now connects all those lights and wires to make all dreams come true.